icgc-dcc/dcc-import/dcc-import-gene/Heliotrope.md

 - Reactome names are present in `pathway_hierarchy.txt` but missing from `pathway_2_summation.txt`.
 You'd need to resolve them using `uniprot_2_reactome.txt`.
 Start by copying the lines with '???' from the end of previous `pathway_2_summation.txt` to the new verison.
 For each one of those, search for the REACT_[id] in the file to see if the data is provided in the current version.
 If so, delete the lines.

-Currently, the following reactoem names are inconsistent between the reactome data files and have been resolved with other methods:
+Currently, the following reactome names are inconsistent between the reactome data files and have been resolved with other methods:

 - The following reactome names are present in `pathway_hierarchy.txt` but missing from `pathway_2_summation.txt` and have been resolved using `uniprot_2_reactome.txt`:
   - PI3K Cascade